codurance/site/_posts/2017-06-04-ncraft-in-20-pictures.md

 - community
 ---

 [NCrafts](http://ncrafts.io/) 2017 is a two days conference in Paris.
-I had the chance to also attend an event storming workshop run by Alberto Bbrandolini a day before the conference.
+I had the chance to also attend an event storming workshop run by Alberto Brandolini a day before the conference.
 It was full of fun, socialising and learning.

 Here are some of my takeways of those three days of awesomeness: